dubeyanant/Taskaro/README.md

 * SMS

 # License
-This application is released under BSD(3 Clause).
+This application is under BSD(3 Clause).